andwang/backbonecast/chapters/model.md

 The way `Backbone` deals with `url` is that it will test `url`'s type.
 If it's a function, `Backbone` will call the function and use the return value as the url; if it's not a function, `Backbone` will just get its value.
 In the example above, it will work because `Backbone` is smart enough to figure out you want to use `url` as a value.

 Why is this bad?
 Imagine now you need to delete `andrew` on the server.
 You call `andrew.destroy()`.
-Because `url` is fixed at `/Person`, the DELETE will be sent to `/Person` rather than `/Person/[id]`.
-If your backend can handle that, it still works, but it is certainly a violation of Backbone's default mapping, which is the most common ReST design pattern.
+Because `url` is fixed at `/Person`, `DELETE` will be sent to `/Person` rather than `/Person/[id]`.
+If your backend can handle that, it still works, but it is certainly a violation of the most common ReST design pattern which is what the default Backbone mapping.

 For good sanity, please adopt the following:
 -   Treat `url` as a method; it should not be overwritten.